A smarter way to fight fires

 - In 2015, Pennsylvania ranked 4th in nation for rates of overdose death.
 But according to the DEA, 2016 has seen a nearly 37% increase in deaths over 2016 – quite possibly putting the Commonwealth at the top of the list for drug overdose deaths.

-- Addiction has proven to be an equal opportunity disease, taking the lives of all genders, ages, races, and ethnic groups.
-Anyone can become addicted.
+- Substance Use Disorder (formerly Addiction) has proven to be an equal opportunity disease, taking the lives of all genders, ages, races, and ethnic groups.
+Anyone can develop a substance use disorder.

 - Nearly 70% of illicit drug users are employed.
 Substance use in the workplace impacts the safety, productivity, health and well-being of all workers.

 It’s easy to see how the impact of drug use on today’s workplace is just as potentially devastating as the fires that threatened Franklin-era Philadelphia.
 Drug abuse has permeated our workplaces to an astonishing degree.
 And it brings with it serious costs.